mosesfinlay/library-manager/README.md

 # Techdegree Project Ten
 ## SQL Library Manager

 This project is a library manager built using JavaScript, Node.js, Express, Pug, and the SQL ORM Sequelize.
 The site will use a SQLite database to store all of the library books.
+You can create, read, update, and delete books.
+This site also has dynamic pagination links and a search feature the books on the main page.

 ## Usage